View tinned food (2012)

 University of Oldenburg

-Opening, Tuesday, 26 June, 18.00 in the Lecture Centre Bild Thea Buchholz
+Opening, Tuesday, 26 June, 6.00 pm at the Lecture Theatre Centre Bild Thea Buchholz

 Linda Janas